 Kilauea home prices are not only among the most expensive in Hawaii, but Kilauea real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Kilauea isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kilauea are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kilauea is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kilauea is a town of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Kilauea who work in maintenance occupations (15.30%), food service (15.06%), and management occupations (14.82%).

 Kilauea is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.